 Marine Corps Military Occupational Specialty (MOS) School

 The Marine Corps stays ready by training every Marine for a specific role that contributes to the mission.
-Marine Corps advanced training can be broken down into three elements: ground combat, aviation combat and logistics combat.
+Marine Corps advanced training can be broken down into four elements: ground combat, aviation combat, logistics combat and command element.

 Navy “A” School